sqlity-net/dataplatform-devops-exercises/spawn/README.md

    |![image](https://user-images.githubusercontent.com/298017/117913294-21bd3100-b2af-11eb-92a0-441709ce010d.png)|
    ||

-1. Create a new token with the Name, "SPAWNCTL_ACCESS_TOKEN", and paste the access token into the Value field.
+1. Create a new token with the Name, "SPAWNCTL_ACCESS_TOKEN", and paste the access token from Step #15 into the Value field.
 Click "Add Secret" to confirm.
    |SPAWNCTL_ACCESS_TOKEN|
    |-|
    |![image](https://user-images.githubusercontent.com/298017/117913318-2a156c00-b2af-11eb-93ba-edee2a9eff6a.png)|